-Atlanta students in quarantine after two staffers and a student test positive for Covid-19 | CNN
+Atlanta students in quarantine after 9 students and 5 staffers test positive for Covid-19 | CNN

 The number of days required for quarantine will vary based on vaccination status, according to McKnight, who told the newspaper that unvaccinated students will quarantine for 14 days while vaccinated students will be allowed to return after five days with a negative test.

-CNN’s Ray Sanchez contributed to this report.
+CNN’s Ray Sanchez and Angela Barajas contributed to this report.